canonical/opensearch-operator/docs/how-to/upgrade.md

 ### Rollback (optional)

-In case of a failed upgrade, you can roll back to the previous revision.
+In case of a failed upgrade, you might potentially be able to rollback to the previous revision.
 To do so, follow the [Perform a minor rollback](how-to-minor-rollback) section below.

 ### Scale-back (optional)